-Are you coming to Warsaw for Erasmus Student Exchange at Jagiellonian University?
+Are you coming to Krakow for Erasmus Student Exchange at Jagiellonian University?

 Great!
 This post is dedicated to you!
 Below you will find all the information you need to know about Jagiellonian University.